VioletViolaVi/Milestone-Project-4/README.md

     - Navigation Bar:
         - Run the HTML and CSS code used to make this navigation bar, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
         - Using chrome development tools, open the Slurps homepage website using: 320x571, 576x571 and 768x571 screen sizes.
-        - Ensure the navigation bar colour is #f8f9fa and that it fits the full width of all three of these screen sizes and that the company logo and toggle button on opposite sides fit well and clearly on the navigation bar.
+        - Ensure the navigation bar colour is “__*#f8f9fa*__” and that it fits the full width of all three of these screen sizes and that the company logo and toggle button on opposite sides fit well and clearly on the navigation bar.
         - Click on the “__*Slurps*__” logo and ensure this redirects the users to the home page of the Slurps website.
+        - Hover over and click on the “__*Slurps*__” logo to ensure its text colour changes to “__*#17a2b8*__”.
-        - Click on the toggle button and ensure its outline changes to the #17a2b8 colour to indicate that the button has been clicked.
+        - Click on the toggle button and ensure its outline changes to the “__*#17a2b8*__” colour to indicate that the button has been clicked.
         - Ensure that on all three of the 320x571, 576x571 and 768x571 screen sizes, the navigation bar’s dropdown background actually drops down and fills the length of the screen.
         - Ensure the website's links inside the dropdown navigation bar stay within its width; not overlapping outside it.
-        - Hover over and click on each link in this navigation bar and ensure the background colour for the links hovered over and clicked on changes to #17a2b8.
+        - Hover over and click on each link in this navigation bar and ensure the background colour for the links hovered over and clicked on changes to “__*#17a2b8*__”.
         - Click on the “__*Juices*__” and “__*Milkshakes*__” links and check they scroll down to the “__*Juices*__” and “__*Milkshakes*__” sections of the home page respectively.
         - Click on the “__*Our Mission*__”,“__*Sign Up*__” and “__*Log In*__” links and check they redirect the users to the “__*Our Mission*__”,“__*Sign Up*__” and “__*Log In*__” pages of the website respectively.
         - Conduct the following to test the search bar:
             - Enter the cursor in the search bar at the top of the website and type in “__*berry*__”.
 Then, press the button with the magnifying glass icon on it to enter the search “__*berry*__” into the website.
-            - Ensure the background colour of the button with the magnifying glass icon is light blue and when it’s clicked on, ensure the outline colour changes to #17a2b8 for both the search bar input field and its button.
+            - Ensure the background colour of the button with the magnifying glass icon is light blue and when it’s clicked on, ensure the outline colour changes to “__*#17a2b8*__” for both the search bar input field and its button.
             - Once the search is done, ensure the “__*berry*__” word entered remains in the search bar even after the search has gone through and ensure the message “__*Search results for: "berry"*__” appears at the top of the screen.
             - As this website does have drink names with the word “__*berry*__” in them, ensure there are drink options that do appear underneath the  “__*Search results for: "berry"*__” message.
             - Go through the appeared search options and check that all the drink names contain the word “__*berry*__” in them.
 Then go through the remaining drinks on the homepage that were not featured as part of the search results and ensure they do not have the “__*berry*__” word in them.